 The Colin Powell School fellowships offer many opportunities for you to develop your academic and professional interests.
-If you want to work in government or at nonprofit organizations, these fellowships are for you.
-They can help you to get involved in public service, and also give you networking opportunities.
+If you want to work in government or at nonprofit organizations, these fellowships are for you!
+They can help you to get involved in public service and give you networking opportunities.
 Recipients become part of a lasting network of like-minded people from around the country and around the world.
-Our advisers can help you determine which opportunities help you meet your goals.
-Once you find a fellowship, we support you throughout the entire application process.
+Our program staff can help you determine which opportunities help you meet your goals.
+Once you find a fellowship, we support you throughout the entire application process and beyond.

-Opportunities exist for every class year, so it is never too early to begin to explore your options.
+Opportunities exist for every class year, so it is never too early to begin exploring your options.

 Preparing an application for a fellowship may seem daunting, but it does not have to be so.
-There are several steps involved including: writing the essay(s); requesting recommendation letter(s) if necessary; preparing your resume; and getting your transcript.
-Adequate preparation and the support of your professors, mentors, and peers can make the process of preparing a competitive application significantly easier.
+There are several steps involved including: deciding which fellowship to apply to; writing the essays; preparing your resume; getting your transcript; and requesting recommendation letters, if necessary.
+With adequate preparation and the support of your professors, mentors, and peers, you'll be in good shape.

 1. SELECT A